How can I get funding?

-The winning teams will be invited to stay in London for a further 3-month period to work on building their business idea and product further.
+The teams are then invited to stay in London for a further 3-month period to work on building their business idea and product further.
 This is an optional component, but we heavily encourage it: The startup and VC activity in London is higher than anywhere else in Europe.

 Teams coming to London also have the opportunity to spend time at Campus, the new startup building in Shoreditch, as a soft landing.

 Do I have to participate in a Mini Seedcamp to apply to Seedcamp Week?

 Nope.
 You can apply directly to Seedcamp Week if you’d like.

 For the Mini Seedcamps, a team of experienced VCs and angel investors, plus the Seedcamp team will review the initial on-line applications.
 10-15 teams will then be selected and invited to attend the event. for Seedcamp Weeks, selection takes place the week after applications have closed.
 Seedcamp’s investors are the judges – first impressions count.
 You will usually be notified within a week if you have been selected.

 What do you mean by network of mentors?